-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the interim consolidated financial statements of the current period.
 These matters were addressed in the context of our audit of the interim consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-KEY AUDIT MATTER
+We have determined the matters described below to be the key audit matters to be communicated in our report.

-Accuracy of recognition, measurement, presentation and disclosures of revenues and other related balances in view of adoption of Ind AS 115 "Revenue from Contracts with Customers" (new revenue accounting standard)
+Sr. Key Audit Matter Auditor's Response No. 1 Accuracy of recognition, Principal Audit Procedures measurement, presentation and We assessed the Group's process to identify the impact of adoption of the new disclosures of revenues revenue accounting standard. and other related Our audit approach consisted testing of the design and operating effectiveness of balances in view of the internal controls and substantive testing as follows: adoption of Ind AS 115

+"Revenue from Contracts with

+Customers" (new revenue accounting standard)

-The application of the new revenue accounting standard involves certain key judgements relating to identification of distinct performance obligations, determination of transaction price of the identified performance obligations, the appropriateness of the basis used to measure revenue recognized over a period.
-Additionally, new revenue accounting standard contains disclosures which involves collation of information in respect of disaggregated revenue and periods over which the remaining performance obligations will be satisfied subsequent to the balance sheet date.
+The application of the new revenue accounting standard involves certain key judgements relating to identification of distinct performance obligations, determination of transaction price of the identified performance obligations, appropriateness of the basis used to measure revenue recognized over a period.
+Additionally, new revenue accounting standard contains disclosures which involves collation information in respect of disaggregated revenue and periods over which the remaining performance obligations satisfied be subsequent to the balance sheet date.

-Refer Notes 1.5a and 2.16 to the Interim Consolidated Financial Statements.
+Refer Notes 1.5a and 2.10 to the Interim Consolidated Financial Statements